zoxpx/pxdocs/content/install-with-other/docker/shared/config-json.md

 ]
 ```

-**storage**: Array of devices to be used as part of the PX Storage Fabric.
+**storage**: Array of devices to be used as part of the Portworx Storage Fabric.
 Includes optional "debug_level" flag ("low", "medium", "high"[default]) in the clause.

 ```text
 "storage": {